AllenInstitute/biorealistic-v1-model/instructions/tensorflow.md

 ## Training on the cluster
-Example: 'multi_training_slurm.sh' (Please change sbatch fields for your need.)
+Example: 'multi_training_allen.sh'

+The 'parallel_training_testing_allen.sh' will automatically submit jobs with configs appropriate for the Allen Institute cluster.

 Before submitting the job, please activate the environment for TF in the hpc-login. (or write that in the script, which might be better.)